laurin92/esp32-weather-epd/platformio/METEOBLUE_INTEGRATION.md

 ## Meteoblue Pictocode Mapping

-The integration maps Meteoblue pictocodes (1-34) to OpenWeatherMap weather IDs:
+The integration maps Meteoblue pictocodes (1-34) to OpenWeatherMap weather IDs with a conservative approach to rain:
-- 1-9: Clear to cloudy conditions
+- 1-8: Clear to overcast conditions (no precipitation)
+- 9: Overcast with possible rain (mapped to overcast, not rain)
-- 10-15: Rain and snow
+- 10-15: Actual rain and snow
 - 16-20: Sleet and showers
+- 21: Light rain with clouds (mapped to mostly cloudy)
+- 22-24: Rain/snow/sleet with clouds
+- 25: Light rain shower with clouds (mapped to mostly cloudy)
-- 21-28: Overcast with precipitation
+- 26-28: Rain/snow/sleet showers with clouds
 - 29-34: Heavy precipitation and thunderstorms

+**Strategy**: Only pictocodes indicating actual precipitation (10+) show rain/snow icons.
+Codes with "slight" or "possible" rain show cloud icons to avoid over-predicting precipitation.

 See `pictocodeToOWMId()` in mb_response.cpp for complete mapping.